 Bitcoin has endured more brand assassination attempts throughout its history.
 But it hasn’t gone the way of Libra.

-Other than its solid fundamental qualities, the mystery surrounding its creator Satoshi Nakamoto has made Bitcoin harder to attack.
+Besides its solid fundamental qualities, the mystery surrounding its creator Satoshi Nakamoto has made Bitcoin harder to attack.

 Nakamoto walked away from the project on December 10, 2010.
 Since then, the network has had no single prominent figurehead.
 The facelessness of Bitcoin makes it seem more egalitarian than most cryptocurrency networks.

-Also, Nakamoto’s publicly known bitcoin wallet is still dormant to this day.
+Also, Nakamoto’s publicly known Bitcoin wallet is still dormant to this day.
 So, no one could accuse this legendary character of a profiteer.

 How Does Cryptocurrency Work?